 That’s it!
 Your new author dimension will now start tracking in Google Analytics and ExactMetrics.

-Where to Find Author Data in WordPress & Google Analytics
+Where to See Author Tracking in WordPress

 If you’re a publisher, another thing you’ll probably want to track is outbound clicks.
 To do that, read How to Track Outbound Links in Google Analytics.